Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 ```
 Like `render()` the `view_model()` method can also be passed a second parameter to define whether to print or return the template using the same constants as `render()`.

-> It is possible to extend the view model class to create even more resuable view models.
+> It is possible to extend the view model class to create even more reusable view models.

 ```php
 class Colour_List extends View_Model {